 Our ability to fully utilize our net operating loss and tax credit carryforwards to offset future taxable income may be limited.
-At December 31, 2015, we had U.S. federal net operating loss carryforwards, or NOLs, of approximately \$59.8 million, state NOLs of approximately \$54.8 million, foreign NOLs of approximately \$13.7 million, federal research and development tax credit carryforwards, or credit carryforwards, of approximately \$6.1 million, state credit carryforwards of approximately \$5.1 million, and foreign credit carryforwards of approximately \$0.5 million.
+At December 31, 2016, we had U.S. federal net operating loss carryforwards, or NOLs, of approximately \$37.9 million, state NOLs of approximately \$57.2 million, foreign NOLs of approximately \$23.2 million, federal research and development tax credit carryforwards, or credit carryforwards, of approximately \$8.3 million, state credit carryforwards of approximately \$6.8 million, and foreign credit carryforwards of approximately \$0.7 million.
 A lack of future taxable income would adversely affect our ability to utilize these NOLs and credit carryforwards.
 In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, and comparable state income tax laws, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its NOLs and credit carryforwards to offset future taxable income following the ownership change.
 As a result, future changes in our stock ownership, including because of issuance of shares of common stock in connection with acquisitions or other direct or indirect changes in our ownership that may be outside of our control, could result in limitations on our ability to fully utilize our NOLs and credit carryforwards.
-The Company had an ownership change in January 2008 and \$2.3 million of federal and state NOLs are already subject to limitation under Section 382 of the Code.
-Additionally, approximately \$3.4 million of our federal NOLs and approximately \$3.4 million of our state NOLs were generated during the preacquisition period by corporations that we acquired, and thus those NOLs already are subject to limitation under Section 382 of the Code and comparable state income tax laws.
-In addition, depending on the level of our taxable income, all or a portion of our NOLs and credit carryforwards may expire unutilized, which could prevent us from offsetting future taxable income by the entire amount of our current and future NOLs and credit carryforwards.
+The Company had an ownership change on December 31, 2015 subjecting the federal and state NOLs to an annual limitation.
+Additionally, the Company had an ownership change in January 2008 and \$2.3 million of federal and state NOLs are already subject to limitation under Section 382 of the Code.
+Additionally, approximately \$3.4 million of our federal NOLs and approximately \$3.4 million of our state NOLs were generated during the pre-acquisition period by corporations that we acquired, and thus those NOLs already are subject to limitation under Section 382 of the Code and comparable state income tax laws.
+Also, depending on the level of our taxable income, all or a portion of our NOLs and credit carryforwards may expire unutilized, which could prevent us from offsetting future taxable income by the entire amount of our current and future NOLs and credit carryforwards.
 We have recorded a full valuation allowance related to our NOLs, credit carryforwards, and other net deferred tax assets due to the uncertainty of the ultimate realization of the future benefits of those assets.
 To the extent we determine that all, or a portion of, our valuation allowance is no longer necessary, we will reverse the valuation allowance and recognize an income tax benefit in the reported financial statement earnings in that period.
 Once the valuation allowance is eliminated or reduced, its reversal will no longer be available to offset our current financial statement tax provision in future periods.
+We believe that there is a possibility that, within the next 12 months, sufficient positive evidence may become available to allow us to reach a conclusion that a significant portion of the domestic valuation allowance will no longer be needed.
+Release of the valuation allowance would result in the recognition of certain net deferre